steemit/smt-whitepaper/smt-manual/manual.md

 ```

 Note, users are not *required* to use `smt_refund_operation`; each individual
 contributor must opt-in to receiving a refund.
-If the ITO creator publicizes a
+If the ICO creator publicizes a
 legitimate reason they failed to publish before `announced_launch_time`, it is
 possible that all/most contributors will voluntarily choose not to use
 `smt_refund_operation`.
-In this case, the launch will occur as soon as the ITO
+In this case, the launch will occur as soon as the ICO
 creator publishes the hidden values.

 The launch logic considers a contribution followed by a refund to be